-There are several scam emails about Brexit which often pretend to be from the government asking for personal details.
+There are several scam emails which often pretend to be from the government asking for personal details.

-The government is not sending any emails about Brexit in this way.
+The government generally does not email in this way.
 If you receive an email asking you to click a link or asking for personal details, just delete it or ignore it.
 It’s almost certainly a scam.

 What about protection of personal data after Brexit?